 Getting Started with GraphQL

-GraphQL is highly dependent on the data requirements of developers, designers, and the products itself.
+GraphQL is highly dependent on the data requirements of developers, designers, and the products themselves.
 This dependence on data makes it very easy to use by beginners and experts alike.

-First of all, you will need a server in place which will host your API.
-After that, you will set up a client that will fetch the endpoints from the server.
+First of all, you will need a server to host your API.
+After that, you will set up a client to fetch the endpoints from the server.
 You can host the server by yourself using NodeJS, Express, and GraphQL.
 A better solution is to allow a professional service such as Back4App Serverless GraphQL API to take care of the backend hassles for you.

-Once you have your backend in place, the next step is to simply create an app and start using it.
-You can check this easy to use guide for more information.
-There are various ways of getting the client up and running, we recommend that you try Facebook’s Relay and React if you want to explore new possibilities.
+Once you have your backend in place, the next step is simply creating an app and starting using it.
+You can check this easy-to-use guide for more information.
+There are various ways of getting the client up and running; we recommend that you try Facebook’s Relay and React to explore new possibilities.

 GraphQL Learning Resources

 One vital learning Resource is the GraphQL API console at Back4pp.
-It presents the developer with an autocompletes feature, which suggests the possible steps in creating a GraphQL query or mutation.
+It presents the developer with an autocompletes feature, suggesting possible steps to create a GraphQL query or mutation.
 Moreover, the results of query and mutation are displayed in real-time, allowing you to see the response of your code immediately.

 Besides all these useful features, you can access fully specified schemas for all your app classes.
-These schemas are available for download, so you can integrate them into your projects.
+These schemas are available for download so that you can integrate them into your projects.